Dulcie Holland: Career

 After returning to Australia from the Royal College in 1939, Holland embarked on a career as a recitalist and freelance composer.
 In 1940 she married the Australian conductor Alan Bellhouse, with whom she had two children.
 During the 1940s, in addition to her childrearing and composing, she wrote a number of children's books, under her married name of Dulcie Bellhouse.
 She also began to write music for the North Shore Symphony Orchestra (founded and conducted by her husband), an association that continued for 25 years.

 In the 1950s, Holland was commissioned to write musical scores for the Department of the Interior, which was then producing a number of documentary films about Australian life for the new wave of migrants entering the country.
 She eventually wrote the scores for forty of these films.

-In 1967, Holland joined the Australian Music Examinations Board (AMEB) as an examiner.
-During her long association with the Board, her prolific output of musical studies and pieces for students at all levels of development, along with her authorship of numerous music theory books, were eventually to make her a familiar name in thousands of Australian households.
-Sales of her didactic writings made her Australia's most celebrated music author.

 After her retirement from AMEB in 1983, Holland continued to compose, but chose to focus more on the writing of music text books, on the ground that she believed "making new converts to music" to be more important than adding to the volume of existing music.

 In 1977, she was made a Member of the Order of Australia (AM).
 In 1993, along with Miriam Hyde, she was awarded an honorary Doctorate of Letters (D.Litt.) by Macquarie University.